Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Quantum field theoretic preliminaries

 A standard technique in the theory of scattering amplitudes arises from the following observation. \begin{observation} Any field theory can be reformulated such that all interaction vertices are cubic. \end{observation}

-Abstractly, this can be seen as an implication, cf.~\cite{Borsten:2021hua} for details, of the strictification theorem for homotopy algebras~\cite{igor1995,Berger:0512576}.
-More concretely, we can blow up interaction vertices by inserting auxiliary fields, see e.g.~\cite{Bern:2010yg} for an example in the context of the double copy.
+Abstractly, this is a corollary, cf.~\cite{Borsten:2021hua} for details, of the strictification theorem for homotopy algebras~\cite{igor1995,Berger:0512576}.
+More concretely, we can blow up interaction vertices by inserting auxiliary fields, as we shall show in the following.
+See also~\cite{Bern:2010yg} for an example in the context of the double copy.

 In many situations, fields carry internal labels that are connected at interaction vertices by sets of cubic structure constants.
 This is certainly the case for Yang--Mills theory coupled to matter, where the structure constants are those of a Lie algebra or those of a Lie algebra action on a particular representation.
 This internal structure then automatically induces a preferred way of blowing up a vertex.
 For example,